Mann-E/hormoz/README.md

 ## Run on [Modal](https://modal.com)

 First, you have to go to [modal](https://modal.com) and create an account.
-Then, you follow their instructions in order to sign your computer to their network and then, you have to follow the following instrcutions.
+Then, you follow their instructions in order to sign your computer to their network and then, you have to follow the following instructions.

 ### Downloading Models